pagekit/docs/user-interface/users.md

 The permissions are grouped by their according extensions and can be assigned or revoked by toggling the checkboxes.
 Changes are stored automatically.

-**Note** You will have to give the *Access admin area* permission to all roles who should perform any action in the administration panel, even if it is limited to editing pages.
-Else they won't be able to reach the pages' administration panel.
+**Note** You will have to give the *Access admin area* permission to all roles who should perform any action in the admin panel, even if it is limited to editing pages.
+Else they won't be able to reach the pages' admin panel.

 ## Roles